StuChapman/UCD-MS-Project-Continuous-Engagement/README.md

 4. Change the directory to that where you wish to place the files
 5. Type ‘git clone’ then paste the URL

+## Acknowledgements ##

+I would like to thank the following people for thier support and input:

+1. My mentor, Precious Ijege for his knowledge and clear direction (it was he who made it very clear that a detailed set of mockups were vital - this is knowledge I will keep with me for the rest of my career!)
+2. My partner, Leah Harrison for the moral support and being my 'guinea pig' for live testing.
+3. My friends Scott and Magoo, who I consulted before I started the FSD course, and gave me the confidence to go for it!